basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 there is a wide variety of ways that data inconsistency can be resolved.
 The following basic options are available:

-* **Allowing Riak to resolve all conflicts**.
-If the `[[allow_mult|Conflict Resolution#siblings]]` parameter is set to `false`, conflict between data replicas can still take place, but Riak resolves those conflicts behind the scenes on the basis of [[vector clocks]].
-This unburdens Riak clients from engaging in conflict resolution, delegating that responsibility to Riak itself.
-While this can ease the development process, it has the important drawback that applications cannot form their own deterministic merge logic.
+* **Allowing Riak to manage conflict resolution**.
+If the `[[allow_mult|Conflict Resolution#siblings]]` parameter is set to `false`, conflict between data replicas can still take place, but Riak resolves those conflicts on the basis of timestamps.
+While this unburdens applications using Riak from resolving conflicts on their own, timestamps are an unreliable means of handling concurrent updates.
+Because of this, **we do not recommend setting `allow_mult` to `false**.`

-  Another way to prevent conflicts is to set the `[[last_write_wins|Conflict Resolution#last-write-wins]]` parameter to `true` instead of `allow_mult`.
+  Instead, we recommend Another way to manage conflicts is to set the `[[last_write_wins|Conflict Resolution#last-write-wins]]` parameter to `true` instead of `allow_mult`.
 The last-write-wins strategy means that conflicts will be resolved on the basis of which object has the most recent timestamp.
 While this can also ease the development process by guaranteeing that clients don't have to deal with siblings, using clock time as a resolution mechanism in a distributed system can lead to unpredictable results.

   <div class="note">
   <div class="title">Undefined behavior warning</div>